 Checklist for Travelling Safely with Children

-By Prof Lynne Bilston and Dr Julie Brown
+By Prof Lynne Bilston and A/Prof Julie Brown

 While we’re all excited to get on the road and begin our journey in the holiday season, it is important to ensure everything is secure before travelling –especially the children.